-Thick peanut butter blondies are layered with thick and fluffy peanut butter buttercream and strawberry jam!
-This peanut butter & jelly torte is straight-up awesome.
+This Peanut Butter & Jelly Torte features thick peanut butter blondies are layered with rich, fluffy peanut butter frosting and strawberry jam!
+This Peanut Butter & Jelly Torte is straight-up awesome.

 Ever since making this Peanut Butter Cup Brownie Torte, I got a little obsessed with making blondie or brownie tortes.
 I’ve never actually made a cake torte, but if we’re using the term ‘torte’ loosely, and you count tortes that are made from layers of blondies or brownies, then I’ve made many a torte.

-I love that Peanut Butter Cup Brownie Torte recipe – it’s one of my favorite recipes on the whole blog.
-Layers of brownie with peanut butter buttercream, chocolate ganache, and whole, full-size Reese’s peanut butter cups.
+I love that torte recipe – it’s one of my favorite recipes on the whole blog.
+Layers of brownie with peanut butter frosting, chocolate ganache, and whole, full-size Reese’s peanut butter cups.
 It is as decadent as it gets.
 It almost can’t be outdone.

 This Red Velvet Brownie Torte is also great.
 The thick slabs of fudgy red velvet brownies with layers of chocolate chip cream cheese frosting are incredible.
 It’s such a decadent dessert too, but also so elegant with its vibrant red hue and unbeatable height!
 Recently, I also shared a nice blondie torte for fall: Maple Pecan Blondie Torte with cream cheese frosting.